 Well, then, what sort of questions should we be asking ourselves?
 For starters, here are three important questions: What do I want?
 What is preventing me from getting what I want?
 What will I do to remove or overcome the obstacle or obstacles blocking my way?
 The answers to these questions are no less than the keys to our success.

-Scholar Joseph Campbell (1904 ~ 1987) posed one question: “The big question is whether you are going to be able to say a hearty yes to your adventure (life).”
+Scholar Joseph Campbell posed one question: “The big question is whether you are going to be able to say a hearty yes to your adventure (life).”

-ourselves: What do I know today, that I did not know yesterday?
+Now that you have the idea, here are some more helpful questions to ask: What do I know today, that I did not know yesterday?
 Will what I am doing now bring me closer to my dreams?
 What can I do now?
-What SHOULD I do now?
+What action will benefit me the most?

 What can I dedicate my life to?
 How can I infuse my life with meaning?
 What cause can I live for?
 How do I spend my time?
 Am I contributing to life?